Azure/azure-sdk-for-js/sdk/storage/storage-blob-changefeed/README.md

 ### Reading events within a time range

-Pass start time and end time to `BlobChangeFeedClient.getChanges()` to fetch events within a time range.
+Pass start time and end time to `BlobChangeFeedClient.listChanges()` to fetch events within a time range.

 Note that for this preview release, the change feed client will round start time down to the nearest hour, and round end time up to the next hour.